rnapier/cocoaphony-blog/source/_posts/2014-06-09-week-of-swift.markdown

 mutable arrays and we've dealt with it for many years.
 But then you get to array copying rules, and those are just crazy.
 I pass you an array.
-It's implicitly a reference to my array and if you modify it, I'll see the changes UNLESS you modify the length, at which point you'll make a copy and I won't see the changes anymore.
+It's implicitly a reference to my array and if you modify it, I'll see the changes UNTIL you modify the length, at which point you'll make a copy and I won't see the changes anymore.
 Again, I see how the implementation leads to this, but it's beyond the pale that Apple would ship that without an apology and a promise to fix it.

 #### That's it?